zsabbagh/dd2480-assignment-3/README.md

 ## Contributions and Goals

 - Zakaria: **Goal is to achieve P+**.
+    - Added 6+ tests to `red_black_tree` to improve coverage from 0 to 60+ %.
+    - Refactor and redesign `red_black_tree` class to abstract away the structure.
+    - Write parser under `scripts/` for sorting `lizard` output.
+    - Write scripts to visualise untested data, seen under the forked project `zsabbagh/algorithms/scripts/untested.py` under branch `1-coverage`.
 - Glacier: **Goal is to achieve atleast a P**
 - Einar: **Goal is to achieve P or P+**.